Cartoon about food obsession

 A man preparing a meal and throwing scraps of food into a kitchen bin.
 Most of the scraps end up on the kitchen floor.

-Possibly an illustration of gender differences in the kitchen and towards housework and chores
+Possibly an illustration of gender roles in the kitchen and towards housework and chores and in gender differences in general